finseth/AngularDynamicRouting/README.md

     PagesController.$inject = ['$scope', '$http', '$route', '$routeParams', '$compile'];

 Right, what's going on in here?
--Firstly the current template URL is set to a custom value based on the stored route parameter ("new" in our example).
+- Firstly the current template URL is set to a custom value based on the stored route parameter ("new" in our example).
--Then using the templateUrl value we `$http.get()` the contents of the HTML file.
+- Then using the templateUrl value we `$http.get()` the contents of the HTML file.
--The HTML might include some `{{bindings}}` and Angular-esq code that needs "compiling" by Angular, so that's exactly what we do. `$compile(msg.data)($scope)` runs Angular over the new HTML.
+- The HTML might include some `{{bindings}}` and Angular-esq code that needs "compiling" by Angular, so that's exactly what we do. `$compile(msg.data)($scope)` runs Angular over the new HTML.
 - The last part is to insert the new HTML into the `ng-views` element.
 We've added an ID of "views" to the element to make selecting it easier.

 ### Hey presto!